istlab/Alitheia-Core/README-BUILD.txt

 will need to download and install the newer version manually (it's available from the MSYS website as a separate package).
-Then you need to adjust the style of paths returned by pwd, to return windows-style paths instead of unix-style paths, since maven expects windows paths when locating and installing plugins.
+Then you need to adjust the style of paths returned by pwd, to return windows-style paths instead of UNIX-style paths, since maven expects windows paths when locating and installing plugins.
 You can do so by adding the following line to your Makefile.config.local :